IamSunday/Detection-of-Multiple-Defects-on-Bridge-Surfaces-with-Improved-YOLOv8/README.md

 This repo contains the official **PyTorch** code for YOLOv8-CBAM-Wise-IoU .

 ## Introduction
-As machine vision technology evolves, a multitude of models for identifying bridge defects have been developed.
-However, the majority of these models are limited to detecting individual defects and are ill-equipped to handle scenarios involving multiple concurrent defects.
-Hence, the swift identification of various defects on bridge surfaces presents a formidable challenge.
-Addressing this issue, the present study introduces the YOLOv8-CBAM-Wise-IoU model, designed to detect seven distinct categories of defects on bridge surfaces.
-This model leverages the CBAM attention mechanism and the Wise-IoU loss function, and its performance is assessed using metrics including precision, recall, F1 score and mAP50.
-The proposed YOLOv8-CBAM-Wise-IoU model was rigorously evaluated through ablation studies and benchmarked against both one-stage and two-stage deep learning models.
-The model achieved impressive average metrics, with precision at 97.9%, recall at 76%, F1 score at 58%, mAP50 at 55.4%, and mAP50-95 at 32.4%.
-These results surpass those of the baseline models and other ablation combinations, indicating that the proposed model significantly improves the detection of multiple defect types on bridge surfaces, offering superior accuracy and robustness.
+With advancements in machine vision technology, numerous models have been created to identify defects on bridges.
+Nonetheless, most of these models focus on detecting individual defects and struggle to handle situations where multiple defects occur simultaneously.
+Consequently, rapidly identifying a variety of defects on bridge surfaces remains a significant challenge.
+To tackle this issue, this study proposes the YOLOv8-CBAM-Wise-IoU model, which is tailored to identify seven different types of defects on bridge surfaces.
+The model incorporates the CBAM attention mechanism along with the Wise-IoU loss function and evaluates performance using metrics such as precision, recall, F1 score, and mAP50.
+Comprehensive ablation studies and comparisons with one-stage and two-stage deep learning models were conducted to validate the model's effectiveness.
+The YOLOv8-CBAM-Wise-IoU model demonstrated strong results, achieving a precision of 97.9%, recall of 76%, F1 score of 58%, mAP50 of 55.4%, and mAP50-95 of 32.4%.
+These outcomes surpass those of baseline models and alternative ablation configurations, highlighting the model's capability to enhance detection accuracy and robustness across multiple defect types on bridge surfaces.
 <p align="center">
     <img src="Figure/YOLOv8CBAM结构图新.png" width= "600">
 </p>
 <p align="center">Fig.1.
 Architecture of the proposed YOLOv8-CBAM-Wise-IoU model.</p>

-This study adopts YOLOv8 as the foundational framework.
-Compared to other widely used CNN models, YOLOv8 offers several benefits, including a streamlined structure, fewer hyperparameters, and rapid training and inference capabilities.
-However, real-world bridge defect images often feature intricate backgrounds with elements such as surface textures, shadows, and water stains.
-These complexities can adversely impact the accuracy of crack detection models by introducing visual noise that complicates the distinction between defects and their surroundings, resulting in false positives or missed detections.
-To address these challenges, this paper incorporates the CBAM attention mechanism and the Wise-IoU loss function into the YOLOv8 model, presenting the YOLOv8-CBAM-Wise-IoU model for detecting multiple types of surface defects.
-The structure of this model is illustrated in Fig.1..
+This research employs YOLOv8 as the core framework due to its advantages over other commonly used CNN models.
+Notable benefits of YOLOv8 include its simplified architecture, reduced number of hyperparameters, and high-speed training and inference capabilities.
+Nonetheless, real-world images of bridge defects often exhibit complex backgrounds, featuring elements such as surface textures, shadows, and water stains.
+These factors introduce visual noise that can negatively influence the performance of crack detection models, making it harder to distinguish defects from their surroundings and leading to false positives or undetected defects.
+To overcome these obstacles, the proposed approach integrates the CBAM attention mechanism and Wise-IoU loss function into the YOLOv8 framework, resulting in the YOLOv8-CBAM-Wise-IoU model, which is specifically designed for detecting multiple surface defect types.
+The architecture of this model is depicted in Fig.1.

 ## Key Features:
-(1)Create a dataset for multiple defects on the bridge surface in Guizhou.
-This dataset contains samples of seven defects and incorporates complexities commonly encountered in real-world scenarios.
+(1)A dataset for detecting multiple bridge surface defects in Guizhou has been developed, encompassing samples of seven defect types.
+This dataset reflects the complexities of real-world scenarios to provide a robust testing ground for defect detection models.
-(2)The innovative addition of the CBAM module in YOLOv8 is an attention mechanism that adaptively adjusts channels and spatial weights in feature maps to improve the generalization and perception performance of defect detection models.
+(2)The incorporation of the CBAM module into YOLOv8 introduces an innovative attention mechanism that dynamically adjusts channel and spatial weights in feature maps.
+This enhancement improves the model's ability to generalize and perceive defects effectively.
-(3)The innovative use of the Wise-IoU loss function in YOLOv8, which has a gradient gain recognition allocation strategy, strategically reduces the competitiveness of high quality anchor boxes and the adverse effects of low quality anchor boxes on gradients.
-This enables the model to prioritize average-quality anchor boxes, further enhancing its detection accuracy.
+(3)The Wise-IoU loss function is also innovatively employed in YOLOv8, utilizing a gradient gain recognition allocation strategy.
+This approach minimizes the negative impact of low-quality anchor boxes while reducing the competitiveness of high-quality ones.
+By emphasizing anchor boxes of average quality, the model achieves improved detection accuracy.
-(4)This paper proposes YOLOv8-CBAM-Wise-IoU model by integrating the advantages of CBAM module and Wise-IoU loss function, and validates the performance of the proposed model through the task of multi-defect detection on bridge surfaces.
+(4)By combining the strengths of the CBAM module and Wise-IoU loss function, this study presents the YOLOv8-CBAM-Wise-IoU model.
+The proposed model is rigorously evaluated through the challenging task of detecting multiple defect types on bridge surfaces.

 ## Method